ihmeuw/vivarium/docs/source/concepts/crn.rst

 More commonly, you may want to get and use RandomnessStreams for specific **decision points**.
-The randomness system provides the :func:`get_stream <vivarium.framework.randomness.manager.RandomnessInterface.get_stream>` to do this.
+The randomness system provides the :func:`get_stream <vivarium.framework.randomness.interface.RandomnessInterface.get_stream>` to do this.
 Let's look at a quick example of how we'd use this.
 Say we want a component that will move simulants one position left every time step with probability 0.5.
 We should use a :class:`RandomnessStreams <vivarium.framework.randomness.stream.RandomnessStream>`